Sid-1164/Football-Players/CONTRIBUTE.md

-Check the player's names and accordingly, do not add any players that are already present;
+Check the player's names and add accordingly, do not add any players that are already present;